ex-privia/hello-world/README.md

 # hello-world
-ok just to get started
+ok just to get started with GitHub

+This something new!